Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 Below are a few scripts I’ve made to streamline my workflow.
 They're not perfect, but they’ve saved me a lot of time.
 Feel free to take inspiration and adapt them to suit your needs.

 Check out my [github repo](https://github.com/AdityaHebballe/Pentest-Scripts) for installation instructions for all of them.
-Any suggestions are welcome
+Any suggestions are welcome.

 ### Proxify.sh